How Long Does Applesauce Last In Fridge?

 Storage Method Expected Shelf Life

-By freezing your applesauce, you can enjoy it for months to come.
-When you're ready to use it, simply thaw it in the refrigerator overnight.
-If you're curious about the longevity of other foods in your fridge, you might find articles such as how long does turnip last in the fridge? or how long does apple juice last in the fridge? to be useful resources.
+Kept frozen at 0°F (-18°C), applesauce stays safe indefinitely; the 3–6 month window is about best quality, after which flavor and texture start to slip.
+When you're ready to use it, simply thaw it in the refrigerator overnight and stir, since the texture may loosen slightly after thawing.
+If you're curious about the longevity of other foods in your fridge, you might find articles such as how long does turnip last in the fridge? to be useful resources.

 Safe Consumption Practices